MSP Exit Clauses: Planning Your Off-Ramp

 Some MSPs also try to restrict you from "disparaging" them publicly or from discussing the circumstances of your exit.
 This is another overreach.
 You have the right to talk about your experience.
 Push back on any language that restricts your ability to discuss the vendor relationship.

-This is critical for long-term flexibility.
 Specify clearly: "All work product, configurations, documentation, and intellectual property created for customer's environment belong to customer.
 Customer has perpetual license to use this work product even after contract termination.
 If MSP uses proprietary tools, customer has right to continue using those tools as-is during any transition period."

 You should own everything specific to your environment.
 The MSP can retain ownership of their proprietary tools and methodologies.
-But your configurations, your customizations, your documentation—that's yours.
+But your configurations, your customizations, your documentation — that's yours.
 You've paid for it.

 The best way to avoid being locked in is to plan for exit before you're locked in.
 Ask potential MSPs upfront: how do you avoid vendor lock-in?
 Do you use standard industry tools that other vendors can manage?
 Do you provide documentation of our systems?
-Do you own our data or do we own it?
+Choose vendors who use portable solutions.
+If they're using tools only they can manage, that's lock-in.
+If they use standard infrastructure, cloud services, and tools that other vendors understand, you're not locked in to them specifically.

-Have periodic reviews—every 6-12 months—of your vendor lock-in risk.
+From day one with a new MSP, understand what it would take to transition.
+Understand what documentation exists.
+Understand where your data is and whether you can access it independently.
+Have periodic reviews every 6 to 12 months of your vendor lock-in risk.
 Are you increasingly dependent on proprietary systems?
 Are you losing internal knowledge about how your systems work?
-Are you gathering less documentation?
 If lock-in is increasing, address it before you're trapped.

-A good MSP will negotiate favorable exit terms because they're confident in their service.
-They know they'll likely retain you because you're happy, not because leaving is hard.
+A good exit clause specifies reasonable notice periods, proportional termination fees, clear data export rights, knowledge transfer requirements, and continued service levels during transition.
+A good MSP negotiates favorable exit terms because they're confident in their service.
+They know they'll retain you because you're happy, not because leaving is hard.
 An MSP that makes exit difficult through contracts is signaling they're not confident you'll stay if you have the choice.
-That's valuable information.
+When evaluating an MSP, the exit clause reveals as much about the vendor as their marketing does.